syncfusion-content/blazor-docs/blazor/chart/how-to/threshold.md

 <!-- markdownlint-disable MD036 -->

-# Threshold marking in Blazor Chart Component
+# Threshold in Chart in Blazor Charts Component

 The threshold level can be indicated in the chart using the [`ChartStripline`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartStripline.html).
 Follow the steps below to add a threshold to the chart.